cryptotuxorg/cryptotux/README.md

 * [Suggested issues](https://github.com/cryptotuxorg/cryptotux/projects/1)
 * [To fork](https://github.com/cryptotuxorg/cryptotux/fork)

+Currently two versions of the scripts exist:

+* install-*.sh are bash installation scripts.
+They can be applied to a local install or a vagrant box
+* flavours/ contains ansible playbooks and several flavours of cryptotux

 ## Changelog
+### 0.5.2 > 01 nov 2019
+- Version bump: node, go
+- added jq

+### 0.5.1 > 08 oct 2019
+- Tiny updates I'm too lazy to describe

 ### 0.5.0 > 31 may 2019
 - Fully scripted desktop
 - including java, sublime-text, artwork